 The proper use of language is also important.
 This implies good articulation and the proper use of vocabulary.

-Speaking to your child in a simple, direct and slow way is another way to help their language development.
-This is helpful because they will be able to imitate what they hear.
+Speaking to your child in a simple, direct and slow way is another way to help his language development.
+This is helpful because he’ll be able to imitate what he hears.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Archila Puac, J. L. (2022).
 Neurociencias del lenguaje y su influencia en el desarrollo cognitivo.
 Revista Académica CUNZAC, 5(2), 73-80. https://revistacunzac.com/index.php/revista/article/view/72

 - Campo Ternera, Lilia Angélica.
 (2010).
 Importancia del desarrollo motor en relación con los procesos evolutivos del lenguaje y la cognición en niños de 3 a 7 años de la ciudad de Barranquilla (Colombia).
 Revista Salud Uninorte, 26(1), 65-76. http://www.scielo.org.co/scielo.php?script=sci_arttext&pid=S0120-55522010000100008&lng=en&tlng=es

 - Castaño, J. (2005).
 El sorprendente cerebro del bebé.
 Archivos argentinos de pediatría, 103(4), 331-337. http://www.scielo.org.ar/scielo.php?script=sci_arttext&pid=S0325-00752005000400008